 Early action plan: An admission plan that allows students to apply and be notified of an admission decision well in advance of the regular notification dates.
-If admitted, the candidate is not committed to enroll; the student may reply to the Early admission: A policy under which students who have not completed high school are admitted and enroll full time in college, usually after completion of their junior year.

-Early decision plan: A plan that permits students to apply and be notified of an admission decision (and financial aid offer if applicable) well in advance of the regular notification date.
-Applicants agree to accept an offer of admission and, if admitted, to withdraw their applications from other colleges.
-There are three possible decisions for early decision
+If admitted, the candidate is not committed to enroll; the student may reply to the offer under the college's regular reply Early admission: A policy under which students who have not completed high school are admitted and enroll full time in college, usually Early decision plan: A plan that permits students to apply and be notified of an admission decision (and financial aid offer if applicable) well in advance of the regular notification date.
+Applicants agree to accept an offer of admission and, if admitted, to withdraw their applications for other college.
+There are there are there are the accept an offer of admission and, if admitted, are not admitted but applications from other colleges.
+There are three possible decisions for early decision applicants: admitted, denied, or not admitted but English as a Second Language (ESL): A course of study designed specifically for students whose native language is not English.

-English as a Second Language (ESL): A course of study designed specifically for students whose native language is Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at another college in the United States without extending the amount of time required for a degree.
+Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at another college in the United States without extending the amount of time required for a degree.
+See also Study abroad.
 External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, proficiency examinations, and personal experience.
-External degree programs require minimal or Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interest to the college, such as clubs, hobbies, student government,

-First-time student: A student attending any institution for the first time at the level enrolled.
+External degree programs require minimal or no classroom attendance.
+Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interest to the college, such as clubs, hobbies, student government, athletics, performing arts, etc. First-time student: A student attending any institution for the first time at the level enrolled.
 Includes students enrolled in the fall term who attended a postsecondary institution for the first time at the same level in the prior summer term.
 Also includes students who entered with advanced standing (college credit earned before graduation from high school).